UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter7/Kaleidoscope-ch7.md

 particular it may seem like LLVM doesn't support imperative languages with mutable variables or that you need to convert all such languages into SSA form before generating LLVM IR.
 That is a bit of a daunting task that might scare off a number of users.
 The good news is, there is no need for a language front-end to convert to SSA form directly.
-In fact, it is generally discouraged!
-LLVM already has very efficient, and more importantly, well tested, support for converting to SSA form (though how that works might be a bit surprising).

 >[!IMPORTANT]
 >There is no need for a language front-end to convert to SSA form directly.
-In fact, it is generally
+In fact, manually converting
-> discouraged!
-LLVM already has very efficient, and more importantly, well tested, support for
+> to SSA form it is strongly discouraged!
+LLVM already has very efficient, and more importantly, well
-> converting to SSA form described in this chapter.
+> tested, support for converting to SSA form (though how that works might be a bit surprising).
+The use
+> of this support is the focus of this chapter.

 ## Mutable Variables in LLVM
 ### Mutable Variables vs. SSA, What's the big deal?